Home

 Genetically Modified Foods - Rome, 22 - 25 January 2001.
 Rome: Food and

-Agriculture Organisation of the United Nations.http://www.who.int/foodsafety/publications/biotech/en/ec_jan2001.pdf
+Agriculture Organisation of the United Nations.https://www.who.int/publications/m/item/evaluation-of-allergenicity-of-genetically-modified-foodsreport-of-a-joint-fao-who-expert-consultation-on-allergenicity-of-foods-derived-from-biotechnology

 |